and your support matters, too...

 Youth & Family Programs at the MFA:

-MFA Make and Take: Enjoy family events and hands on activities with your children every 1st and 3rd Saturday of the month.
+Explore More!
+Family Days: Enjoy family events and hands on activities with your children every 3rd Saturday of the month.

 Painting in the Park: Explore a wealth of activities, including bubble paintings, kite-flying, and more.
 Fresh local food and beverages are available for purchase.
 Meet local artisans and learn about their craft.
 This is an annual event held on the last Sunday of April.